UnrealEngineHTML5/Documentation/Platforms/HTML5/GettingStarted/HTML5GettingStarted.md

     Click for full image.
     [/REGION]
     [REGION:note]
-    You can find more information about building your projectÂ for ShippingÂ in the Readme.txt file that is generated when your project is built.
+    You can find more information about building your project for Shipping in the Readme.txt file that is generated when your project is built.
     [/REGION]

 ## Launching HTML5 Projects

-Once you have installed one of the compatible web browsersÂ you can then test one ofÂ your HTML5 project.
-You can do thisÂ by going to the **Main Tool Bar** and clicking on the **Advanced optionsÂ **dropdown next to theÂ **Launch** option.
+Once you have installed one of the compatible web browsers you can then test one of your HTML5 project.
+You can do this by going to the **Main Tool Bar** and clicking on the **Advanced options **dropdown next to the **Launch** option.
 Then from the from the displayed menu, select the browser you wish to use by clicking on it.

 ![](Images/HTML5_Select_Web_Browser.png)

 ## Packaging HTML5 Projects

-To create a packaged HTML5 project that can be deployed to the web,Â you will need to make sure to do the following.
+To create a packaged HTML5 project that can be deployed to the web, you will need to make sure to do the following.

-1. First,Â go to **File** \> **Package** **Project** and select **HTML5** from the list.
+1. First, go to **File** \> **Package** **Project** and select **HTML5** from the list.
     ![](Images/HTML5_PackageProject.png "HTML5_PackageProject.png")

-1. Select a folder for the project to be saved and then clickÂ **Select Folder** to start the packaging process.
+1. Select a folder for the project to be saved and then click **Select Folder** to start the packaging process.

-1. Once the project has finished being packaged, open the folder the project was packaged to andÂ run the **HTML5LaunchHelper.exe** program.Â
+1. Once the project has finished being packaged, open the folder the project was packaged to and run the **HTML5LaunchHelper.exe** program.
     ![](Images/HTML5_StartWebServer.png "HTML5_StartWebServer.png")

-1. TheÂ **HTML5LaunchHelper.exe**Â programÂ will launch a web server which is configured to serve compressed files on localhost.
-You can see the progress of this server in the command line window that is displayed when theÂ **HTML5LaunchHelper.exe**Â program is run.
+1. The **HTML5LaunchHelper.exe** program will launch a web server which is configured to serve compressed files on localhost.
+You can see the progress of this server in the command line window that is displayed when the **HTML5LaunchHelper.exe** program is run.
     ![](Images/HTML5_WebServer.png "HTML5_WebServer.png")

-1. Finally, open up your 64-bit web browser of choice and input the following URL;Â \[**Localhost** **Address**\]/\[**ProjectName**\].html.
-This willÂ load your UE4 HTML5 project in theÂ web browser like in the image below.Â
+1. Finally, open up your 64-bit web browser of choice and input the following URL; \[**Localhost** **Address**\]/\[**ProjectName**\].html.
+This will load your UE4 HTML5 project in the web browser like in the image below.
     ![](Images/HTML5_UE4_ThirdPerson_In_Browser.png "HTML5_UE4_ThirdPerson_In_Browser.png")
     [REGION:note]
     The URL that you input is based off of your project name.
-With the above project calledÂ ThirdPerson the address that should be input would beÂ http://localhost:8000/**ThirdPerson**.html
+With the above project called ThirdPerson the address that should be input would be http://localhost:8000/**ThirdPerson**.html
     [/REGION]

 ## HTML5 Read Me File

-When you create a new HTML5 projectÂ there will be a text file that is generated by UE4 calledÂ **Readme.txt**.
-Inside of this file you will find additional information on how to get your HTML5 project working both locally and on the web.Â
+When you create a new HTML5 project there will be a text file that is generated by UE4 called **Readme.txt**.
+Inside of this file you will find additional information on how to get your HTML5 project working both locally and on the web.

 ![](Images/HTML5_ReadMeHelp.png "HTML5_ReadMeHelp.png")

 ## HTML5 File Types

-When building your UE4 project for development or deployment withÂ HTML5 you have the option to use compressed or uncompressed files.
-The following chart breaks down what files are required for uncompressed builds and what information these files contain.Â
+When building your UE4 project for development or deployment with HTML5 you have the option to use compressed or uncompressed files.
+The following chart breaks down what files are required for uncompressed builds and what information these files contain.

 **Files Required for Non-Compressed Files Deployment** \- The following files are created when a non-compressed build is created.

 [REGION:simpletable]
 |File Type|Description|